 A company has to be Fundable to credit issuers and merchants.

 For this reason, a business will need a professional-looking website and email address.
-And it needs to have website hosting bought from a hosting company.
+And it needs to have website hosting bought from a company like GoDaddy.

 Likewise, the business telephone number should be toll-free (800 exchange or similar).